License and License Seats

 Managing License Seats

-For full details about assigning roles, including how to speed up role assignment by mapping roles to groups, see Assigning Roles.
+For full details about assigning roles, see Assigning Roles.

 Applying License Changes